henyamburu/metcs651midterm/README.md

 - `Bigram`, the sequence of two adjacent letters in a string of tokens that are n-grams for n=2 in frequent distribution of bigrams for simple statistical analysis of text
 - `Triagram`, sequence of three adjacent letters in a string of tokens that are n-grams for n=3
-- `Gold-bug`, substitution cipher replacing letter with symbols.asdfa
+- `Gold-bug`, substitution cipher replacing letter with symbols.

 Web\default.aspx
 ================